gammapy/gammapy/docs/background/index.rst

 Introduction
 ============

-`gammapy.background` contains methods to estimate and model background.
+`gammapy.background` contains methods to estimate and model background for specral, image based and cube analyses.

 Most of the methods implemented are described in [Berge2007]_.
 Section 7.3 "Background subtraction"